Mahoning-Valley-Community/youngstownactioncenter-site/content/org_directory.md

 ## Trans Liberation Front of Northeast Ohio

 The Trans Liberation Front of Northeast Ohio is a trans-led mutual aid network serving Trumbull, Columbiana, and Mahoning County.
-The TLFNEO is a collective of trans, non-binary, and gender non-confirming individuals working to provide community, education and support to their comrades through mutual aid and other efforts.
+The TLFNEO is a collective of trans, non-binary, and gender non-confirming individuals working to provide community, education, and support to their comrades through mutual aid and other efforts.

 [TLFNEO on Instagram](https://www.instagram.com/tlfneo/)